Jun-depo/Merchant-Category-Recommendaton/README.md

 ### Adding more features (ongoing...)

-Transactions for each card ("card_id") contains amounts, time and merchants.
-More recent transactions are likely to be more informative for predictions than transactions happened long time ago.
+Each card ("card_id") caontains multiple tansactions with amounts ("purchase_amount"), time ("month_lag"), merchants ("	merchant_id", ""merchant_category_id"), etc.  More recent transactions are likely to be more informative for predictions than transactions happened long time ago.
 Also, if transactions occurs at good/bad merchants would also affect card holder attitude towards the future promotions/discounts.
 I will reorganize the data as shown in the following diagram.